osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

 HTTP 400 responses, or send metadata information every time your application restarts, making sure that no changes were made to the definitions and instantiations.

-As a developer, you will have to deal with changes in the types and structures of your assets in AF and elsewhere.
+As a developer, you will have to deal with changes in the types and structures of your assets in Asset Framework and elsewhere.
 To manage such changes, you must understand how to properly clean up your development environment, and when cleanup is required.